okteto/movies/README.md

 ## Step 2: Launch the application

-Install the latest release oof Helm 3 by following the [instructions available here](https://v3.helm.sh/docs/intro/install/).
+Install the latest release of Helm 3 by following the [instructions available here](https://v3.helm.sh/docs/intro/install/).

 Add the Okteto chart repository to your client: